marionettejs/backbone.marionette/docs/marionette.view.md

 The DOM event gets passed in as the first argument, allowing you to see any information passed as part of the event.

+**When passing a method reference, the method must exist on the View.**

 ##### Defining Listeners

 Listeners are defined as: